1. What is a chef in devops?

 12. What types of testing are needed?

-Software teams will often look for the “fair weather” path to system completion; that is, they start from an assumption that software will usually work and only occasionally fail.
+Answer: Software teams will often look for the “fair weather” path to system completion; that is, they start from an assumption that software will usually work and only occasionally fail.
 I believe to practice defensive programming in a pragmatic way, which often means assuming that the code will fail and planning for those failures.
-I try to incorporate unit test strategy, use of test harnesses, early load testing; network simulation, A/B and multi-variate testing etc.
+I try to incorporate unit test strategy, use of test harnesses, early load testing; network simulation, A/B and multivariate testing, etc.

 13. What’s your career objective in your role as a DevOps engineer?

-My passion is breaking down the barriers and building and improving processes, so that the engineering and operations teams work better and smarter.
+Answer: My passion is breaking down the barriers and building and improving processes so that the engineering and operations teams work better and smarter.
 That’s why I love DevOps.
 It’s an opportunity to be involved in the entire delivery system from start to finish.
-(Top 30 Chef Devops Interview Questions and Answers Pdf)
+(Online Training Institute)

 14. What is the difference between RAID 0 and RAID 1?

-15. What DevOp tools have you worked with?
+15. What DevOps tools have you worked with?

 16. What are Chef Resources and its functions?